jan-joseph/SimpleStorage-Brownie/README.md

 - Contracts are stored in `contracts` folder
 - Scripts are stored in `scripts` folder
 - Tests are stored in `tests` folder
+- `YAML` config file contains the reference to the `.env` files variables